TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 **Euprymna scolopes gene annotation for V2 genome (after *Sci Data* revision)**

 This repo contains the gene annotation (new BRAKER2 models, combined with some genes from Belcaid *et al*.
 2019) for the Hawaiian bobtail squid, *Euprymna scolopes* genome (Schmidbaur *et al.*, 2022).
-It is part of the following manuscript, in revision at *Scientific Data*: Towards a comprehensive gene annotation for the Hawaiian bobtail squid, *Euprymna scolopes*.
+It is part of the following manuscript, in press at *Scientific Data*: Towards a comprehensive gene annotation for the Hawaiian bobtail squid, *Euprymna scolopes*.
 Thea F. Rogers, Gözde Yalçın, John Briseno, Nidhi Vijayan, Spencer V. Nyholm, Oleg Simakov.

 **The annotation files are as follows:**